How to Manage Multiple Projects?

 As a project manager, no matter your career choice, there will come a time when you have to juggle several duties.
 It’s just the diversity factor of simultaneous business development in our modern world.

-If you’re just starting as a project manager, you need to master the art of running a single project.
-There is a lot to learn, including how to create a Statement of Work, which defines elements like the purpose of the project, project scope, expectations, etc.
+As a beginner project manager, you are supposed to learn the art of running one project.
+You have a lot to learn; creating a Statement of Work, which defines elements like what the purpose of the project is, the scope of the project, expectations of the stakeholders for the project outcome, and so on.

-Once you become an expert in managing a single project, you can begin practicing how to take on multiple projects.
-With time, you’ll sharpen your multi-project management skills and learn new tricks to improve performance and productivity.
+Once you become an expert in managing a single project, you can start practicing how to take on multiple projects.
+With time, you will sharpen your multi-project management skills and learn new tricks to improve performance and productivity.

 In every organization, there are redundant tasks, like file sharing and progress tracking.
 A project management solution automates the process of monitoring multiple projects, across multiple devices and from any location.